Chicago 2011: Toyota Matrix Revealed

 In 2011, a new Spruce Mica color joins Matrix’s color palate, which includes Super White, Classic Silver Metallic, Magnetic Gray Metallic, Black Sand Mica, Radiant Red, and Nautical Blue Metallic.

-Interior Design Cockpit styling in the Matrix is anchored by a driver-oriented instrument panel and console controls.
+Cockpit styling in the Matrix is anchored by a driver-oriented instrument panel and console controls.
 The Optitron instrument-panel gauges feature bright white lighting and new silver ornamentation for 2011.
 A large round speedometer is mounted in the center, with a tachometer to the left and red needles that now feature a new white line, adding both style and are easy to view.
 A combination gauge to the right of the speedometer houses a fuel level indicator, an engine temperature indicator, and an LCD display that combines an outside temp indicator and odometer/trip meter.
 The center console features new metal-plated rings around the air conditioning vents, and the audio unit has a new flush surface in 2011.

 In 2011, Matrix will have new seat fabrics that exude a sporty look.
 A choice between two interior color schemes includes dark charcoal or a combination of dark charcoal and ash gray, and a three-spoke steering wheel adds a sporty touch.
 Matrix S comes with a newly designed leather-trimmed steering wheel that includes spoke-mounted audio controls and hands-free Bluetooth capability.